pu2clr/SI4735/examples/README.md

 This sketch implements an FM/LW/MW/SW - SSB radio.

+This sketch uses I2C LiquidCrystal/LCD, buttons and  Encoder.

+This sketch uses the Rotary Encoder Class implementation from Ben Buxton (the source code is included together with this sketch) and LiquidCrystal I2C Library by Frank de Brabander (https://github.com/johnrickman/LiquidCrystal_I2C).
+Look for LiquidCrystal I2C on Manager Libraries.

+This sketch will download a SSB patch to your SI4735 device (patch_content.h).
+It will take about 8KB of the Arduino memory.

+In this context, a patch is a piece of software used to change the behavior of the SI4735 device.
+There is little information available about patching the SI4735.
+The following information is the understanding of the author of  this project and it is not necessarily correct.
+A patch is executed internally (run by nternal MCU) of the device.
+Usually, patches are used to fixes bugs or add improvements and new features of the firmware  installed in the internal ROM of the device.
+Patches to the SI4735 are distributed in binary form and have to be transferred to the internal RAM of the device by the host MCU (in this case Arduino).
+Since the RAM is volatile memory, the patch stored into the device gets lost when you turn off the system.
+Consequently, the content of the patch has to be transferred again to the device each time after turn on the system or reset the device.

+ATTENTION: The author of this project does not guarantee that procedures shown here will work in your development environment.
+Given this, it is at your own risk to continue with the procedures suggested here.
+This library works with the I2C communication protocol and it is designed to apply a SSB extension PATCH to CI SI4735-D60.
+Once again, the author disclaims any liability for any damage this procedure may cause to your SI4735 or other devices that you are using.

+Features of this sketch:

+* FM, AM (MW and SW) and SSB (LSB and USB);
+* Audio bandwidth filter 0.5, 1, 1.2, 2.2, 3 and 4Khz;
+* 22 commercial and ham radio bands pre configured;
+* BFO Control; and
+* Frequency step switch (1, 5 and 10KHz);

 __This sketch has been successfully tested on Pro Mini 3.3V; UNO (by using a voltage converter); Arduino Yún (by using a voltage converter); Arduino Micro (see the operating voltage of your Micro); Arduino Mega (by using a voltage converter); and Arduino DUE;__